+Do you need to forgive?
 Let’s face it… people can drive us crazy.
 Especially our parents.
 When you’re young, you look up to your mom and dad like they are your heroes.
 However, from the time you enter the “socialization” years (begins around puberty/tween years) throughout the rest of your adult life, you see your parents through different eyes.
+Maybe it is time to forgive.

 When it first begins happening, you’re too young to understand it.
 You just think that they don’t know anything and they are not capable of understanding you.
 Once you reach your “professional” years, you begin to understand that they are “people” too.
 And like all people, they are human and make mistakes.